playdougher/playdougher.github.io/src/index.md

 ## Introduction

-LFS helps to build a custom Linux distribution from scratch.
+LFS helps to build a custom Linux distribution from scratch xxxx.

 #### 2.2.2 Software Requirements